ADITYAVOFFICIAL/spaceinv/README.md

 This website is rated GTmetrix class A with a performance of 96%<br>

+Minimum 20mbps connection for a fast response but <50 Mbps recommended.
+It may take time to LOAD<BR>

 $ Mobile App also developed and available $.
 First, to access the website use the link given below and click on let’s go and wait, it will redirect you to the main website.<br>